greeeg/redefined.cloud/content/terms/service-level-objective/index.en.md

 ---
+title: 'What is Service Level Objective or SLO?'
+description: ''
 name: 'Service level objective'
 shortName: 'SLO'
 summary: ''
 keywords: ['service level objective', 'slo']
+relatedTerms: ['service-level-agreement', 'monitoring', 'observability']
 ---

 SLO stands for service level objective.
 These objectives make a huge part of Service Level Agreements (SLA) between cloud providers and their customers.
 They are usually metrics like availability, response time or latency.